smscully/bash-admin-scripts/backup-tar-rsync/README.md

 The [backup-tar-rsync.sh](./backup-tar-rsync.sh) script creates a gzip compressed tar archive of selected files and/or directories and uses `rsync` to copy the tar archive to a remote SSH server.
 The script supports daily, weekly, and monthly backups, which will typically be scheduled as `cron` jobs.
 One-time backups can be run on an ad hoc basis.

 ## Description
-Upon invocation, the script calls the `main` function, which first initializes variables, checks for root privileges, parses parameters, determines text color settings, and initiates a script lock.
-The script then calls the `backup` function, as described below.

-### Creating the Archive, Deleting Old Archives, and Copying the Archive to the Remote SSH Server
+To support modularization and improve readability, the script is comprised of three general function classifications:

++ Utility Functions
++ Core Script Function: `backup`
++ Exit and Cleanup Functions

+These functions are called in logical fashion by the `main` function, which establishes the run order upon script invocation.

+> **NOTE:** For a Bash template that includes the utility, exit, and cleanup functions described below, click [here](../bash-template).

+### 1. Utility Functions
+The `main` function first calls the following utility functions:

++ `init_script`: initializes constants, exit codes, and global variables.
++ `parse_params`: parses parameters provided by the user, assigning values and calling functions such as `usage` for script help.
++ `unset_colors`: determines text color settings.
++ `lock_script`: initiates a script lock.

+### 2. Core Script Function: `backup`
-The `backup` function performs the primary work of the script.
-The function first reads the `backup.settings` file, which stores data regarding the backup files and/or directories, the local and remote save directories for the tar archive, the rsync remote SSH server (and port if non-standard), and the absolute path to local SSH key file.
-Thereafter, the function calls the `tar` command to create the archive with gzip compression, runs the `find` command to delete old archives, and copies the tar archive to the remote SSH server using `rsync`.
+Once the script is successfully locked, indicating that only one instance of the script is running, `main` proceeds to the core script function, `backup`.
+This function first reads the `backup.settings` file, which stores data regarding the backup files and/or directories, the local and remote save directories for the tar archive, the rsync remote SSH server (and port if non-standard), and the absolute path to local SSH key file.
+Then the function calls the `tar` command to create the archive with gzip compression, runs the `find` command to delete old archives, and copies the tar archive to the remote SSH server using `rsync`.

-### The `cleanup_script` Function and Exit Codes
+### 3. Exit and Cleanup Functions
-Upon receiving a SIGINT, SIGTERM, ERR, or EXIT signal, the `trap` command calls the `cleanup_script` function, which deletes the directory created for the script lock.

-If the script errors out on a Bash command, the command's exit code will return.
-For errors handled internally by the script, exit codes include:
+If the script runs without an error, `main` invokes the `exit_script` function, gracefully exiting with an exit code of 0.
+The `exit_script` function is also used throughout the script to provide exit codes and messages for errors handled internally by the script.
+The exit codes are as follows:

 |Exit Code|Description|
 |---------|-----------|
 |50|Invalid script option|
 |51|Unable to lock script|
 |52|Incorrect number of parameters|

+If the script errors out on a Bash command, the command's exit code will return.

+As a final step, upon receiving a SIGINT, SIGTERM, ERR, or EXIT signal, the `trap` command calls the `cleanup_script` function, which deletes the directory created for the script lock.

 ## Getting Started